k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 ## TDM Tasks List Window

 The TDM Task List displays, by default, the list of all Active tasks in the TDM.
-It displays a list of settings on each task.
-These settings can also be used to filter the displayed tasks.
+It displays a list of settings on each task and these settings can also be used for filtering the displayed tasks.

 The following screenshot shows an example of the Tasks window: